 What’s the base price on one of the models shown in the website?

-Because we are a custom builder, it is difficult to give a base price for a house because so many of the plans are custom plans and the number and type of options is so varied.
-We do have a few base models from the building center that we can quote an estimated base price on.
-A Northstar sales consultant will be happy to answer your pricing questions and provide you with a price on your custom home.
+Because we are a custom builder, it is difficult to give a base price for a house as so many of the plans are custom and the number and type of options is so varied.
+A Northstar Homes sales consultant will be happy to answer your pricing questions and provide you with a price on your custom home.

-Can we tour the building center where the home will be built?
+Can we tour the Build Center where the home will be built?

-What is the difference between a home built on site and a factory-built home?
+What is the difference between a home built on site and a systembuilt home?

-The single biggest difference between a factory-built home and one built on-site is the building location, one is built on site and the other is built at an off-site building center with all of the advantages that goes with that.
+The single biggest difference between a systembuilt home and one built on-site is the building location, one is built on site and the other is built at an off-site Build Center with all of the advantages that go with that.
 Both are built to the same building code with the same materials.
-A site-built home as no financing advantage, no appraisal advantage and no appreciation advantage over a custom factory-built home.
+A site-built home as no financing advantage, no appraisal advantage and no appreciation advantage over a custom systembuilt home.
 Our homes have 10-year structural warranty at no additional cost, something very few site-built homes even offer.
-A factory-built home is over-built so that it can be transported to the site and set on the foundation with a crane.
+A systembuilt home is over-built so that it can be transported to the site and set on the foundation with a crane.

 What are the advantages of having a factory-built home?